JkuatPas/JKUATBIT2207JAVASCRIPTLEARNING-/README.md

 mwong@DESKTOP-OB MINGW64 ~
 # cd JKUATBIT2207JAVASCRIPTLEARNING-

-mwong@DESKTOP-OB MINGW64 ~/JKUATBIT2207JAVASCRIPTLEARNING- (main)
+~/JKUATBIT2207JAVASCRIPTLEARNING- (main)
-$ git switch kiogoraMwongera
+# git switch kiogoraMwongera
 branch 'kiogoraMwongera' set up to track 'origin/kiogoraMwongera'.
 Switched to a new branch 'kiogoraMwongera'

-mwong@DESKTOP-OB MINGW64 ~/JKUATBIT2207JAVASCRIPTLEARNING- (kiogoraMwongera)
+~/JKUATBIT2207JAVASCRIPTLEARNING- (kiogoraMwongera)
 # git status
 On branch kiogoraMwongera
 Your branch is up to date with 'origin/kiogoraMwongera'.